1982 Asian Games: Highlights

 Japan had won the maximum number of medals in previous editions of the Games.
 China made its presence felt in the sporting world by dethroning Japan as the top medalists.
 In preparation for the IX Asian Games, color television was introduced in India in a big way, as the Games were to be broadcast in colour.

-The logo of the games was the image of Misra Yantra, one of the four distinct astronomical instruments of the Jantar Mantar, New Delhi observatory.
+The logo of the games was the image of Mishra Yantra, one of the four distinct astronomical instruments of the Jantar Mantar, New Delhi observatory.

-The mascot for the Games was Appu – a kid elephant.
-Known in real life as "Kuttinarayanan", this elephant fractured its leg in an accident when he was seven years old – he stepped into a septic tank.
-That wound would not heal and it eventually killed him.
-Kuttinarayanan died on 14 May 2005.
+The mascot for the Games was Appu – a young elephant, based on a real-life one named Kuttinarayanan, who died on 14 May 2005.

 Host of the next (10th) Asian Games in 1986, and the 24th Summer Olympics in 1988, Seoul, South Korea participated in the Delhi Asian Games with a 406-person delegation, including an observation team to study the facilities, management and events.
 Doordarshan started colour television broadcasts expressly for the Asian Games 1982.

 It was officially opened by President Zail Singh and athlete's oath was taken by P.T.
 Usha.
 The main stadium for the games was the Jawaharlal Nehru Stadium.

+A coin was also minted for the event.